01org/nlpljs/example-app/README.md

 1. npm install
 1. bower install
 1. grunt dist

-1  # install by selecting the dist/ directory with the 'Load unpacked extension...' button on the chrome://extensions page.
+Install by selecting the dist/ directory with the 'Load unpacked extension...' button on the chrome://extensions page.
 Then open a document in Google Docs.

 ## Changing the search service